lehmanwics/lehmanwics.github.io/_posts/2016-12-30-Upload-Codenvy-Project-To-Github.md

 8. Go back to Codenvy and initialize a repository by going to Git > Intitialize Repository...
 ![CodenvyGHSetUp-5.PNG](https://raw.githubusercontent.com/seerocode/seerocode.github.io/master/_posts/CodenvyGHSetUp-5.PNG)

-9. Then, add your remote Github repo by going to Git > Remotes... > Remote
+9. Then, add your remote Github repo by going to Git > Remotes... > Remotes
 ![CodenvyGHSetUp-6.PNG](https://raw.githubusercontent.com/seerocode/seerocode.github.io/master/_posts/CodenvyGHSetUp-6.PNG)

 10. Click Add and type in the name of your Github repo and the location of your repo which should be the SSH address